Can Diabetics Eat Oranges? Is Orange Good for Diabetes

 Summary

 If a person is diabetic, consuming a range of fruits like oranges maintains overall health.
-Whole oranges might keep the glucose levels stable.
+Whole orange for diabetic patients might keep the glucose levels stable.
 This is particularly true because of their low GI, fibre content, and other nutrients.
 The antioxidant and vitamin content of oranges may combat cardiac problems, inflammation, and oxidative stress due to high blood pressure.
 On the whole, it’s good to have whole oranges as compared to orange juice.
 If anyone requires any help adding oranges to one’s diet, it is better to discuss with a dietician or an expert diabetes educator.

 Read More: Is Apricot Good for Diabetics?